jegelstaff/formulize-mcp/README.md

 # formulize-mcp
-A local MCP server for connecting to Formulize systems on the web.
+A local MCP server for connecting to [Formulize](https://formulize.org) systems on the web.

 Release 1.2.3\
+Author: Claude (mostly Sonnet 4, and a little Opus 4)\
+Designer and Supervisor: Julian Egelstaff\
 July 1 2025\
 Happy Canada Day!

+You probably already have a [Formulize](https://formulize.org) system, otherwise why are you here?
+But in case you didn't know...

+[Formulize](https://formulize.org) is an open source data management platform.
+With [Formulize](https://formulize.org), you can create web-based forms, connect them together to make unique apps, and publish the data with interactive reports.

+[Formulize](https://formulize.org) is quickly configured, and reconfigured, so it adapts as your needs change and your data grows.
+It's also completely free and open source.

 ## Step 1 - Node.js